4 Food Swaps Kids will Love

 - Fast Food French Fries

 Did you know that almost 90% of candy products out there contain about 90% sugar while the rest of the ingredients are usually artificial coloring and flavoring?
-There is definitely nothing healthy about candy.
+Kids love candy but there is definitely nothing healthy about it.
 Even if you add herbs and such to it, the benefits are still overshadowed by the amount of sugar you would have to ingest.
 Plus, research shows that refined sugars found in candies have addictive properties.
 It is time to kick the habit by slowly replacing your candy cravings with fresh fruits.
 Every time you feel like having candy, grab a banana or even a really ripe mango instead.
 Your body will thank you for the live enzymes, vitamins and minerals in the fruit instead of the empty calories of a piece of candy.

 - Frozen Yogurt